1,435 texts · Page 4 of 30

 It talks about "upper worlds," spiritual realms beyond our everyday experience.
 But that begs a question, doesn't it?
 A pretty fundamental one: Why?
 Why would God, the ultimate Cre...

-The great Kabbalist Baal HaSulam, in his introduction to the Zohar, that mystical and foundational text, delves into this very idea.
-He uses the concept of "enclothing" to illustra...
+The great Kabbalist Baal HaSulam, in his introduction to the Zohar, that mystical and foundational text, explores this very idea.
+He uses the concept of "enclothing" to illustrate ...

 Kabbalah, the Jewish mystical tradition, wrestles with this very idea.
 It’s not that the Divine is holding out on us, but rather, our own capacity to receive.
 Baal HaSulam, a tower...

-And when we delve into the Zohar, the foundational text of Kabbalah, we find some truly fascinating answers."
-He introduces this fascinating concept by calling something the "plant...
+When we explore the Zohar, the foundational text of Kabbalah, we find some truly fascinating answers."
+He introduces this fascinating concept by calling something the "plant aspect...

 The great Kabbalist Baal HaSulam, in his introduction to the Zohar, illuminates a concept that might just change how you see yourself.
 He describes a point within us, a kind of… we...